-of adults have streamed live TV online - rising to 80% for millennials people's comments on shows they watch or events they go to -80%post comments on social media about shows they watch/events they go to tweets

-"The Royal Wedding was something you had to watch in the moment.
+63% of adults have streamed live TV online - rising to 80% for millennials of millennials read other people's comments on social media about the shows they watch or events they go to -80%post comments on social media about shows they watch/events they go to "The Royal Wedding was something you had to watch in the moment.
 Something to be a part of with the rest of the country.
-My phone was going crazy with Facebook notifications of how she looked, what was aoina on.
+My phone was going crazy with Facebook notifications of how she looked, what was going on.
 I would have been gutted to not be a part of that."
-Female, 45-54, London
+Female, 45-54, London of millennials feel that when they watch a blogger's livestream, it feels more 'real'